-    In the estate planning process, an individual typically selects one or more arrangements that provide for management of the individual’s estate during his or her life and disposition of the estate on death.
+In the estate planning process, an individual typically selects one or more arrangements that orchestrate the management of the individual’s estate during his or her life and disposition of the estate on death.
 Those arrangements may include, but are not limited to, durable powers of attorney, wills, trusts established under wills, revocable, living trusts, credit shelter trusts, trusts for minors, irrevocable life insurance trusts and various other types of trusts.

 Estate planning requires collaboration between an individual and an attorney in the planning and execution of a series of steps.
 Important steps normally include collection and review of relevant information, identification of the objectives to be accomplished, formulation of an estate plan and the preparation and execution of documents required to implement the estate plan.
 An individual’s attorney must take into account all information that may assist the attorney in selecting and designing the components to be included in the individual’s estate plan.
 Relevant information includes information about the individual’s estate, the persons selected by the individual to receive assets on his or her death and the individual’s estate planning objectives.

 Implementation of an individual’s estate plan requires execution of appropriate documents.
 Individuals generally use a will as the document governing the distribution of assets to beneficiaries on death.

 An individual’s will should address a number of different issues.
 The preparation of an individual’s will may require an analysis of alternative, possible sets of circumstances that could arise at the time of the individual’s death.